Hanifahreza/obsidian-notes/AI/Shallow Learning/Clustering.md

 		- Less affected by outliers
 	- **Centroid Distance**
 		- Distance between the centroid of the two clusters
+#### Pros
+- Produce a dendogram that can give insights on relationship between clusters
+- No need to define how many clusters we want
+- Easy to interpret
+- Good for small to medium-sized datasets
+#### Cons
+- Expensive computation cost ($O(N^3)$)
+- Need to use memory to store dendogram
+- Sensitive to noise and outliers
 ### K-Means Clustering
 #### Algorithm
 - Take $K$ initial points from available data points